medialab/xan/docs/cmd/regex-join.md

-This said, if you only need to filter rows of the second file and don't actually need to join columns from the patterns file, you should probably use `xan search --patterns` instead.
+This said, if you only need to filter rows of the second file and don't actually need to join columns from the patterns file, you should probably use `xan search --regex --patterns` instead.

 Usage:
     xan regex-join [options] <columns> <input> <pattern-column> <patterns>